How to Keep Shoes From Dry Rotting?

 Dry rotting process starts when too much moisture is inside your shoes for a long period.
 Your shoes should be exposed to air, and one of the best ways to do so is using a shoe tree. (preferebly cedar) With a plastic shoe tree, you need a few silica gel packs in the shoes to absorb excess moisture.
 Without a shoe tree, try stuffing your shoes with acid-free paper — it will help the shoe retain its shape and absorb moisture.

 Why do shoes dry rot?
+Understanding Dry Rot in Shoes

-Despite its name, dry rotting in shoes has little to do with actual rotting, and more with mold damage resulting from too much moisture.
+Despite its name, dry rotting in shoes has little to do with actual rotting and more with mold damage resulting from too much moisture.
 The main reason shoes dry rot and break down is because they are stored in a humid environment where mold forms and attacks the leather or the other materials that shoes are made of.

 Related: How to glue your outsole to your shoes